dmitriid/blueredis/README.markdown

 After this you work with the database as with any Blueprints-enabled graph.

+Peculiarities
+===

+* RedisGraph handles id creation for you.
+Any id parameter passed to addVertex/addEdge will be ignored.
+All ids are of type long
+* By default all properties are saved and retrieved as strings, regardless of the type of object you pass to `addVertex`.
+If you want to save actual objects/values, call `graph.serializeProperties(true)`.
+Note though, that it uses Base64 encoding on top of Java serialization so it may take up a lot of space.

 Implementation
 ===

-*Note: RedisGraph handles id creation for you.
-Any id parameter passed to addVertex/addEdge will be ignored.
-All ids are of type long*

 Vertices
 ---